Some people say there are four continents, others swear that there are five, six, or seven. Who is right?

 But the innovative idea did not take everywhere.

-So if you are born in most countries of Europe (like Germany, Italy, Greece, or France) or Asia, in some of Africa, or in South America or Mesoamerica, when you go to school, you will still be taught that there is only one big continent called ‘America.’
-And depending where you are from, this continent will be divided into two subregions (North and South America) or into four (North, Central, South America, and the Caribbean).
+So if you are born in most countries of Europe (like Germany, Italy, Greece, or France), Asia and the Americas, or in some of Africa, when you go to school, you will still be taught that there is only one big continent called ‘America.’

 But where do they split?